actionml/harness-docker-compose/README.md

  - **Simple Harness**: Harness + The Universal Recommender **without TLS or Authentication**.
 Actually all engines are installed but the CBEngine will not operate correctly since Vowpal Wabbit is not included.
 This type of installation is described in [README.md](https://github.com/actionml/harness-docker-compose/blob/master/README.md) for this repo.
  - **Full-stack Harness**: Harness + all engine types + VW + TLS + Authentication.
 This installation is simple but configuration is considerably more complicated due to TLS + Authentication.
 This is due to creating certificates, keystores, and different user types.
 This type of installation is described in [Full Stack Harness with Docker-compose](https://github.com/actionml/harness-full-docker-compose/blob/master/README.md)

-We strongly suggest that you try the "simple" installation first!

-Harness and all services it depends on run in Docker Containers.
+With docker-compose Harness and all services it depends on run in Docker Containers. even the harness-cli is installed in its own container.
 This makes it fairly easy to install on a single machine for experiments or when only vertical scaling is required.

-Docker maps certain directories inside containers into the host filesystem so you can configure and manage persistence for the databases, and see logs.

 # Simple Docker-Compose: UR only, no TLS, no Auth, no VW